pauldambra/blog_source/_posts/2026-03-10-how-i-use-llms-five.md

 # skills skills skill skills

 I mention "PR shepherd" above.
 It does all the mechanical work of getting a PR through review.
 It checks if a PR is open, opens it if not. marks it ready for review, runs a swarm of parallel reviewers and responds to them, checks external reviews and responds to them.
 It defers to me when it has to, otherwise it checks CI until it's green.
-It took me about an hour in total so far
+It took me about an hour in total so far prompting to create it.
+And has saved me multiples of that.

 Soooo much time back.